 PRO TIP #2: Include announcements and cues in your timeline; this way, everyone knows when to transition and do it seamlessly.

 Ensure to send across copies of the wedding timeline you created to key persons in your once-in-a-lifetime event.

 You can do this before the day, especially for suppliers who need time to set up on your wedding day.

 PRO TIP: As mentioned earlier, vendors should have their own custom timeline.
 It will also be a great idea to send them the complete timeline to reference what is happening around them.

 Literally, there are a lot of varying situations that will need to be discussed with your vendors.
-But for a straightforward wedding, here’s a sample, and hopefully, this will give you an idea of how to make a wedding timeline!
+But for a straightforward wedding, here’s a great example, and hopefully, this will give you an idea of how to create the perfect wedding day timeline!

-SIDE TIP: doing a time frame instead of just a start time will be a lot easier for anyone looking at the timeline to follow, especially if they are only there for a specific responsibility.
+SIDE TIP: doing a time frame instead of just a start time will be much easier for anyone looking at the timeline to follow, especially if they are only there for a specific responsibility.
 See below.

 |10:30 am||Hair and makeup artists to arrive;|